Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Discussion: Complexities of General Unit-Demand

 However, one might wonder if there's a nice upper bound on optimal utility that is tighter than welfare.
 Our answer is, perhaps, but certainly not one that is easy to find.
 For instance, the revenue maximization literature provides many different approaches, but to the best of our knowledge, none of them can easily be adapted to utility to obtain a better upper bound.
 To illustrate this point, we briefly discuss the difficulties in using two of these upper bound approaches: the copies setting and the Lagrangian duality flow-based upper bound.

 \paragraph{The Copies Setting.} A commonly used upper bound on revenue is the copies setting, first introduced in \citet{CHK07}.
 Each multidimensional bidder is split into $m$ copies who possess the same value as the original agent for item $j$, but are \emph{only} interested in item $j$.
 This is now a single-dimensional setting.
 The copies setting is quite useful for bounding optimal revenue; for instance, the revenue of every deterministic unit-demand mechanism is upper-bounded by the optimal (single-dimensional) revenue in the copies setting~\citep{CHMS}.
 However, this is not the case for utility.
-While splitting each bidder into copies eliminates incentive issues across items, it also increases the competition for each item, which drives down utility.
+While splitting each bidder into copies eliminates incentive issues across items, it also increases the competition for each item.
+Further, these copy-bidders are single-minded, and thus their demands cannot be balanced across items.
+This form of increased competition drives down utility.
 We formalize this intuition below. \begin{theorem} There exists a distribution $F$ and deterministic mechanism $M$ such that the expected utility of $M$ over $F$ is greater than that of single-item optimal utility in the copies setting induced by $F$. \end{theorem} \begin{proof} Consider a setting with 2 items and 2 bidders whose values are drawn i.i.d. from any anti-MHR distribution.
-In the induced copies setting, because $F$ is anti-MHR, the optimal per-item mechanism is a Vickrey (second-price) auction.
+The induced copies setting includes a constraint that only one of the copies of each bidder can be allocated.
+Clearly relaxing this constraint can only increase the utility that can be achieved.
+In this relaxed copies setting, because $F$ is anti-MHR and there are no constraints across items, the optimal per-item mechanism is a Vickrey (second-price) auction.

-Consider the deterministic multidimensional mechanism \emph{Vickrey-Favorites}: $\mech$-favorites (Definition~\ref{def:favorites}) with Vickrey as our per-item mechanism.
-For each value profile in which both bidders have the same favorite item, this mechanism achieves the same utility as the copies setting.
-However, when the bidders have different favorite items, the Vickrey-Favorites mechanism allocates efficiently while charging a payment of $0$, while the copies setting must still charge a price, resulting in less utility. \end{proof}
+In the VCG mechanism, for each value profile in which both bidders have the same favorite item, VCG achieves the same utility as the relaxed copies setting.
+However, when the bidders have different favorite items, VCG allocates efficiently while charging a payment of $0$, while the copies setting must still charge a price, resulting in less utility. \end{proof}

+\begin{remark}[Item-Copies] One might consider a variant on the copies setting that instead splits each item into multiple copies, as in the mechanism from~\citet{ezra2024optimal}.
+However, the same pathological example to that of the general $\Omega(\log n)$ lower-bound in Remark~\ref{remark:improve-in-m} where agents are only interested in one item shows that $n$ copies of that item would be required in order for, e.g., the utility of the VCG mechanism in the item-copies setting to produce an upper bound on optimal utility.
+But then, of course, the optimal utility of the setting with $n$ copies is just social welfare. \end{remark}

 \paragraph{Duality-Based Upper Bounds} Another technique used with great success in recent years is a Lagrangian-duality-based approach to formulating an upper bound on optimal revenue.
 This method formulates the optimization problem as a linear program, relaxes certain constraints using Lagrange multipliers, and takes its dual program.
 Within the dual program, any feasible dual variables result in a dual objective which upper bounds the optimal primal. \citet{CDW} reinterpret these feasibility constraints as a network flow problem, and use this structure to construct dual variables that lead to a nice (tighter) upper bound on revenue.